HumzaBaig/SolsticeSociety/README.md

 ### Email

-SendGrid's API won't work for me in a development environment for whatever reason.
-It was working just fine last week and when I messed with it Saturday, but not as of writing this.
-So go to `/backend/api/views.py` and comment out the `def create()` function on lines 19-37 when testing.
-Go ahead and edit the message if you want.
-Here's the format:
+Go ahead and edit the email bodies if you want.
+It's in `backend/api/views.py` under `def create():` Here's the format:
 ```python
 send_mail(
     subject,